synneremmen/norwegian-wordle/README.md

 Play by running `python3 src/run.py`

+A new word is selected at random each day.

 The dictionary is the space separated text file `ord`.
 Currently this is a list of five letter Norwegian words.